Using de-identified data for social and economic research

 Based at the University of Southampton, the Administrative Data Research Centre for England (ADRC-E) forms part of the Administrative Data Research Network (ADRN) which helps researchers gain access to de-identified administrative data so they can carry out social and economic research − research that has the potential to benefit society.

-Watch the short ADRN video ‘Linking and protecting government data for social research’ to discover how using data intelligently can create better knowledge for a better society.
+Watch the short ADRN video ‘Linking and protecting government data for social research’ (which is available on YouTube) to discover how using data intelligently can create better knowledge for a better society.

 The Centre combines exceptional secure laboratory facilities with high performance computer platforms to provide knowledge and evidence to help develop, implement and evaluate public policy and future research.